Shougo/defx.nvim/README.md

 defx.nvim
 ===========

-**Note**: Active development on denite.nvim has stopped.
+**Note**: Active development on defx.nvim has stopped.
 The only future changes will be bug fixes.

 Please see [ddu.vim](https://github.com/Shougo/ddu.vim) and